-The Hacktory is proud to offer a variety of classes and workshops on topics relating to Digital and Interactive Art, Physical Computing, Arduino, Raspberry Pi, Intro to Processing, Soft Circuits and Wearable Electronics, Data Visualization, Gaming, and 2D and 3D Modeling and Fabrication.
+The Hacktory is proud to offer a variety of classes and workshops on topics relating to Digital and Interactive Art, Physical Computing, Arduino, Raspberry Pi, Intro to Processing, Soft Circuits and Wearable Electronics, Data Visualization, Gaming, and 2D and 3D Modeling and Fabrication, as well as DIY food and home improvement topics.
 See our upcoming classes below.

 UPCOMING CLASSES & WORKSHOPS

 Sunday May 15, 2-3:30 pm | $15, free for Hacktory members

 In this class students will experiment with different skin friendly products like coconut oil, shea butter and beeswax to create their own custom blended body scrubs and lip balms.
 We will discuss different herbal and essential oil blends for products that can soothe, rejuvenate and more.
 Students will go home with their own 4 oz body scrub and pot of lip balm.
 Register here.

 Thursday May 19, 7-9 pm | free

 This time we’ll be working with the Amazon Alexa and playing with voice skills.
 There’s a lot you can do with these devices, including using speech with your fave connected hardware.
 Come learn along with the rest of us!
 Shoutouts to Hackster.io and Amazon for letting us tinker.
 Nom-Noms will be provided.
 Register here.